 Introduces the theory and practice of public policy and administration; focuses on the administrative enforcement including relations between governmental branches; a history of administration; theories of administrative organization; the management of public organizations including leadership, personnel and budgetary concepts; planning and evaluating; public policy questions; current and future issues.
-Recommended as the first course in the BBA with a concentration in public administration and UG certificate in public administration.
+Recommended as the first course in the bachelor of arts and bachelor of science with a concentration in public administration and UG certificate in public administration.

 The purpose of the course is to provide an introduction to policy making, policy analysis and policy evaluation.
 The course focuses on the theories of policy making and the public process.
 It also introduces students to some techniques and practical examples of public policy analysis.

 Examines the growing trends toward market-based public service delivery systems.
 Public administrators in many levels of government are being challenged to become more entrepreneurial in their management of public enterprises.
 Additionally, contracting with private firms and adapting e-commerce processes to provide public services is becoming the norm, rather than the exception.

 Provides an exploration and analysis of the budgetary process typically employed at the federal, state and local levels of the government.
 Students will study the practical as well as theoretical exposure to the techniques and various formats of public budgeting.